obazl/dev_obazl/demos/aggregators/README.md

 * case 110: simple `ocaml_archive`
 * case 114: two (independent) archives in one package

-* case 118: two archives in one package, one depending on the other
+* case 118: chained archives, one depending on the other

+**EXPECTED FAIL** One archive file cannot contain another.

 * case 120: simple archive (same as 110), with a module that depends on it, with executable